conversejs/converse.js/docs/source/configuration.rst

     Enables rendering of emoji and provides a toolbar button for choosing them.
 * *spoiler*:
     Shows a button for showing`XEP-0382 <https://xmpp.org/extensions/xep-0382.html>`_ spoiler messages.
-* *toggle_occupants*:
-    Shows a button for toggling (i.e. showing/hiding) the list of occupants in a chatroom.

 .. _`websocket-url`: